 make `List` representable

-In this suggestion, “indirection” means that instead of storing a value directly, we’re going to store the value indirectly by storing a pointer to the value instead.
+In this suggestion, “indirection” means that instead of storing a value directly, we’ll change the data structure to store the value indirectly by storing a pointer to the value instead.

 Because a Box<T> is a pointer, Rust always knows how much space a Box<T> needs: a pointer’s size doesn’t change based on the amount of data it’s pointing to.
-So we can put a Box inside the Cons variant instead of another List value directly.
-The Box will point to the next List value that will be on the heap, rather than inside the Cons variant.
-Conceptually, we still have a list created by lists “holding” other lists, but the way this concept is implemented is now more like the items being next to one another rather than inside one another.
+This means we can put a Box<T> inside the Cons variant instead of another List value directly.
+The Box<T> will point to the next List value that will be on the heap rather than inside the Cons variant.
+Conceptually, we still have a list, created with lists “holding” other lists, but this implementation is now more like the items being next to one another rather than inside one another.

-We can change the definition of the List enum from Listing 15-2 and the usage of the List from Listing 15-3 to the code in Listing 15-6, which will compile:
+We can change the definition of the List enum in Listing 15-2 and the usage of the List in Listing 15-3 to the code in Listing 15-5, which will compile:

-Filename: src/main.rs
+src/main.rs

 enum List {